Part 1: Ministerial code of ethics

 9.18 In planning their official travel and subsistence arrangements, ministers should adhere to the guiding principles set out below:

-- Public accountability: individual ministers are responsible for justifying their actions and decisions to the Assembly.
+Public accountability: Individual ministers are responsible for justifying their actions and decisions to the Senedd.
 They will wish to be satisfied that their arrangements could be defended in public.

 Use of official cars